 To know the only true God, honor and obey Him, and make Him known.

-I have always been told that Allah is a false god, so how can you say that it is OK for Christians to use the word Allah to refer to God in Arabic?
+I have always been told that Allah is a false god, so how can you say that it is okay for Christians to use the word Allah to refer to God in Arabic?

 That is a very good question!